drekka/Alchemic/WhatIsDI.md

 #### Via initializers

 Another technique for injecting dependencies into a class is to pass them as arguments on an intializer.
 This is similar to passing them to methods, the difference is the timing.
-With injection via initializers, the dependencies are set before methods are called and must be stored for later use.
+With injection via initializers, the dependencies have to be available before the class is instantiated and must be stored by the initializer for later use.

 *RemoteControl.h*